Skip to content

 How Do Credit Scores Affect Conventional Mortgage Rates?

-Higher credit scores generally improve pricing and can reduce loan-level pricing adjustments.
+Higher credit scores generally improve pricing and may reduce loan-level pricing adjustments.
 Lower scores may increase rates or fees and can affect mortgage insurance costs.

 Does A Larger Down Payment Always Lower The Rate?